Jeevantk/interview/README.md

 # interview
-This repository will contain the material that I have used for preparing for interviews
+This repository will contain the material that I have used/going to use for preparing for interviews